 How to protect dog skin pH levels

-Unfortunately, one of the most common mistakes we see is the assumption that you can wash your dog with human shampoo, baby shampoo, or dish detergent.
+Unfortunately, one of the most common mistakes we see is the assumption that you can wash your dog with baby wipes, human shampoo, baby shampoo, or dish detergent.
 None of these products are formulated with a dog’s natural skin pH in mind however, and all of them will negatively impact the skin pH if used consistently.

 Even Dawn dish soap, which tends to be closer to the neutral pH of a dog’s skin, will likely strip the skin of natural oils and cause dryness and irritation that may further upset the pH balance of your dog’s skin.